reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 }
 ```

-## Chaining Operation in a Pipeline
+## Chaining Stream Operations in a Pipeline
-Operations on streams are commonly chained together to form a pipeline as shown in this code snippet:
+Operations on streams are commonly chained together to form a pipeline to execute specific use cases as shown in this code snippet:

 ```java
 public class StreamingApp {